Disclosure: There may be affiliate links in this post!

 Bottles – I breastfed my first baby exclusively for 13 months.
 She refused to take any bottles even though I tried the whole lot that is available in the market.
 Once she turned 1, we turned her to the gallon milk and she happily took the Phillips Avent Natural bottles.
 And Phillips is what we bought this time around as well.

 Burp Cloths – okay so I am sure you know that you need a 100 of these or maybe 1000.
 I purchased a few different kinds.
 The Gerber Gauze Diaper Cloths are a little thin but they are light weight and soft.
 I also got the Gerber Flannel Burp Cloths which are thicker and more absorbent.
-And the third kind I bought is the KiddyStar Burp Cloths.
+And the third kind I bought is some from Carters and I love them.
 These go over your shoulder and are thicker, very absorbent, and comfortable.

 Boppy Nursing Pillow – I have this Boppy since my first kiddo and I bought a few additional covers for it.